Via Flavia

 It is not difficult to find water sources in the area because of the presentaza of fountains, bars or supermarkets.
 In summer, it is suggested to refuel well before the fourth STAGE as the above services are rarer.

-Are there any supermarkets?
-Of course yes ,except for the fourth STAGE, they are found only at the start.
+Are there supermarkets?
+Of course yes ,except for the fourth STAGE, they are only found at the start.

 Are there any pharmacies?
 There are pharmacies along all the STAGES, for the fourth STAGE you have to lean on the start in Monfalcone.